 5. Don’t use jargon: Assume the YC partners don’t know all the acronyms and assumptions about your target market.
 Explain things to somebody who’s not an expert in your space—because more than likely, they aren’t.
 A good rule of thumb (and this applies to talking to any investor): you should be able to explain your product to someone who has zero industry context.

 6. Be confident: It’s okay to be nervous, but don’t be nervous about being nervous.
-Remember that you’re the expert in your business.
+Remember that you’re the expert in your field.
 You know much more about the space than the partners interviewing you.
 Be confident in your answers, and walk into the room knowing that you understand this subject better than anyone else.